 On the west coast of Perhentian Besar and looking right into Kecil Perhentian lays this stretch of beach.
-It is said that close to Mama’s chalets it was once a beautiful beach but nowadays it’s better for sundowners and enjoying the waterfront restaurants and the views to the very close by sister island.
-There is little to no sand on the beach anymore and the water although clear is full of boats coming and going.
+It is said that close to Mama’s chalets, it was once a beautiful beach, but nowadays, it’s better for sundowners and enjoying the waterfront restaurants and the views to the very close sister island.
+There is little to no sand on the beach anymore and the water, although clear, is full of boats coming and going.

 Tuna bay Beach

 Also on the west side, but a little further south, Tuna Bay Beach goes from Coconut Chalet in the north to Abdul’s in the south.
 It’s one of the most developed parts of the island, and it’s also part of the route of the trail we talked about above.
 This is a good beach, it’s scenic and picture-worthy, although we didn’t really try it, only crossed it and enjoyed the view.